nomoon/utf8_proc/README.md

 UTF8Proc::LIBRARY_VERSION
 ```

+(Like `unf`) on JRuby the gem will fall-back to using `java.text.normalizer`.
+The interface remains the same.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/nomoon/utf8_proc.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.